Riemannian Optimization via Frank-Wolfe Methods: Introduction

-where $\phi: \Mc \to \reals$ is a differentiable, geodesically convex (henceforth, \emph{g-convex}) function on $\Xc$, a compact g-convex subset of a Riemannian manifold $\Mc$.
-When the constraint set $\Xc$ is ``simple,'' a simple method for solving~\eqref{eq:0} is Riemannian projected-gradient.
-But in general, (metric) projections onto $\Xc$ can be expensive to compute, which drives one to seek \emph{projection free} methods.
+where $\phi: \Mc \to \reals$ is a differentiable function and $\Xc$ is a compact g-convex subset of a Riemannian manifold $\Mc$.
+The objective $\phi$ may be geodesically convex (henceforth, \emph{g-convex}) or nonconvex.
+When the constraint set $\Xc$ is ``simple'' one may solve~\eqref{eq:0} via Riemannian projected-gradient.
+But in many cases, projection onto $\Xc$ can be expensive to compute, motivating us to seek \emph{projection-free} methods.

-Euclidean ($\Mc \equiv \reals^n$) projection free methods based on the Frank-Wolfe (\fw) scheme~\citep{fw_original} have recently witnessed a surge of interest in machine learning and related fields~\citep{jaggi2013revisiting,julien15}.
-Instead of projection, such \fw methods rely on access to a \emph{``linear oracle,''} that is, a subroutine that solves the problem
+Euclidean ($\Mc \equiv \reals^n$) projection-free methods based on the Frank-Wolfe (\textsc{Fw}) scheme~\citep{fw_original} have recently witnessed a surge of interest in machine learning and related fields~\citep{jaggi2013revisiting,julien15}.
+Instead of projection, such \textsc{Fw} methods rely on access to a \emph{``linear'' oracle,} that is, a subroutine that solves the problem